fommil/fpmortals/manuscript/wip.md

 2.  the implicit scope changes.

-The first caveat is self evident, but the implicit scope changing can manifest itself with as subtle bugs.
+The first caveat is self evident, but the implicit scope changing can manifest itself as subtle bugs.
 Recall from Chapter 4.2 that import scope has a higher priority than companion scope.
 Say we have two data types

 {lang="text"}
 ~~~~~~~~